Posted on 2 Comments

 Chemical Solvent Method for Conformal Coating Removal

-• Highly effective for removal of acrylic, urethane, and silicone printed circuit board coatings.
+• Highly effective for removal of acrylic, silicone, and urethane printed circuit board coatings.

 • A detailed process and guide for removal can be found in section 2.3.2 of the Circuit Technology Center’s (CTC) guide for coating removal